 Authentication

-All FinHub APIs use OAuth 2.0 for authentication and authorization.
-This document explains how to authenticate with the FinHub API services.
+The FinHub Sandbox environment uses a dedicated authentication endpoint for tenant authentication.
+This document explains how to authenticate with the FinHub Sandbox API services.

 Overview